 There have been a lot of people that approached us and dwelled for quite a long time during our actions.
 May it be to discuss with us or just to stay a little while and talk about what is bothering them.
-Even though it has not been our intention we realised that with creating a public infrastructure that is It is inn its nature approachable a lot of people didn’t really talk to us about politics or had an active part in the action.
+Even though it has not been our intention we realised that we created a public infrastructure that is also functioning apart from the political part.
+It is in its nature approachable and thus a lot of people didn’t really talk to us about politics or had an active part in the action.
 They just had the urge to talk or to get in contact with somebody.
 These encounters are also very relevant on a social level and furthermore confirmed our assumptions that the street as a public sphere benefits from this interaction and personality.
 This aspect is something we hope to get further feedback from the GZ as they are very specialised in social work.

 4.2 Future Steps